 The aim of an external pentest is to find ways to compromise your accessible (external) systems and services, gain access to sensitive information, and discover methods an attacker could use to attack your clients or users.
 In a quality external pentest, the security professional(s) conducting the assessment will replicate the activities of real hackers, including executing exploits to attempt to gain control of systems.
 They will also test the extent of any weaknesses discovered to see how far a malicious attacker could burrow into your network and what the business impact of a successful attack would be.

 External penetration testing usually tests from the perspective of an attacker with no prior access to your systems or networks.
 This is different to another common type, the internal penetration test.
 Internal penetration testing instead tests the scenario where an attacker already has a foothold on a compromised machine or is physically in the building.
 It usually makes sense though to first cover off the fundamentals and consider internal testing only after both regular vulnerability scanning and external penetration testing are being performed.

 How to perform external penetration testing

-So how does an organisation go about ordering an external penetration test?
+So how does an organization go about ordering an external penetration test?

-There are a few important pointers and due diligence steps that are worth bearing in mind when organising your external penetration test:
+There are a few important pointers and due diligence steps that are worth bearing in mind when organizing your external penetration test:

 - Ask about the penetration tester performing your test.
 Are they a qualified penetration tester?
 You can find out more about penetration testing certifications and choosing a consultancy in our guide on how to choose a penetration testing company.